ferds003/ferds003.github.io/_pages/about.md

 As I delve into the industrial world particularly on its specifics on `mechatronics and robotics`, I aim on becoming one of the key proponents that will bring forth industry 4.0 excelling in the fields of <mark> mechanical design, embedded systems, and data science </mark>.

 At last update, I have a part-time engagement in a funded project as a `technical lead` on the development and construction of a compact anaerobic digester within my university's campus.
 I am tasked with the design and deployment of this system.
-This comes after proposing an idea to repurpose solid waste as fuel for cooking.
+This comes after proposing an idea to repurpose food waste as fuel for cooking from its biogas.

 A dream of mine is to see a local autonomous robot sorting system on a materials recovery facility here in the country just like [this](https://www.youtube.com/watch?v=rjv_wDOblfc) one overseas by AMP robotics!
 Establishing a recycling infrastructure of this scale would be transformative, and I am committed to developing the competencies needed to one day contribute to such operations.